 OUTER HERITAGE TRAIL.
 The final walk in this year's series of free guided walks of the town's outer heritage trail every last Friday of the month from May to September - except for June, when the walk will take place on Friday 22 June.
 The meeting place is the Heritage Centre at 4 Kirkgate - 1.15pm for a 1.30pm start.
 The walk takes about three hours and includes a climb to the summit of the Binn.
 Walkers should be reasonably fit, and wear stout footwear and clothes suitable for the weather conditions.
 Participants are advised to bring along a snack and a drink.
 Please click here for more information.

 All guided walks are undertaken at walker's own risk.

 For more information on the exhibitions and walks, please contact the Convener of Burntisland Heritage Trust, Ian Archibald (telephone 01592 872121 or ) (or contact via webmaster).

 the Trust's Convenor regularly undertakes talks on the following

-Heritage Trust projects have included the erection of two comprehensive commemoration panels in the town; and the publication of a new book, 'Burntisland: A Social History'.
-The Trust has an oral history programme, recording the memories of the town's older residents for posterity.
+Heritage Trust projects include the erection of two comprehensive commemoration panels in the town; and an oral history programme, recording the memories of the town's older residents for posterity.

 In a joint venture in 2007, Burntisland Heritage Trust and the Arsenal Scotland Supporters Club erected a plaque to commemorate David Danskin, the founder and first captain of Arsenal Football Club - please see the David Danskin Commemoration Plaque page.
 In a similar venture in 2008, the Trust joined with the Institution of Civil Engineers to erect a plaque to commemorate William Bald, the pioneering 19th century cartographer, surveyor and civil engineer - please see the William Bald Commemoration Plaque page.